ltbringer/november/README.md

 block due to the ocean water right above.
 This isn't very intuitive and I may have to customize certain colliders to be more forgiving for certain vectors.
 Since the impact is cosmetic I will not work on it for now.

 The sprite animation took a while to smoothen.
 I had to study how [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) works.
-It calls your function approx 16ms.
+It calls your function approx every 16ms.
 It may not do that if you switch a tab or are running an `<Iframe>`.
 This gave me a hint to move the sprite face in the order of 10e-3.
 I think a reset to idle frame is a good touch and possibly simple.